anderson-optimization/firebase-lib/docs/12-cloning-resources.md

 Sometimes copies of resources may be necessary with minor variations.
 One possible approach is to have a base resource with all the necessary presets.
-The base resource is then cloned and each of the replicas is modified to represent a desired state.
+The resource is then cloned and each of the replicas is modified to represent a desired state.

 ```javascript
 let {projectInfo} = resources;